-Upon completion of the required 18 credits (6 full courses), IPP students receive a Graduate Certificate in either Interfaith Dialogue or Islamic Studies and Christian-Muslim Relations.
+Upon completion of the required 18-credits (6 full courses), all scholarship recipients receive a Graduate Certificate in either Interfaith Dialogue or Islamic Studies and Christian-Muslim Relations.
 Fellows additionally conceive and implement a leadership project as part of their program requirements.
-These peacemaking programs are designed to be completed within one academic year of full time study, and a scholarship covering tuition, books, travel and housing is provided during this year.
-It is expected that the student return home after this one year to put their new skills and knowledge into practice.
+These peacemaking programs are designed to be completed within one academic year of full-time study, and it is expected that upon completion, participants return home to put new skills and knowledge into practice.
 The Seminary continues to provide support to and promotion of graduates’ peacemaking efforts after the experience concludes.

 The following is a sampling of courses students might take during their year at the Seminary:

 - Comparative Religious Ethics

 - Introduction to World Religions

 - Religion and Modernity: Christianity and Islam